kevin931/MeterOMeter/README.md

 1. There currently is no documentation for this package whatsoever, and I will address this issue in the near future.

-2. The installation process does not install dependencies automatically.
-A list of dependencies will be shortly included here, and proper procedure will be taken to ensure successful installations.

-3. The num_to_speech function covers only a certain range of numbers at this time.
+2. The num_to_speech function covers only a certain range of numbers at this time.

 ## Collaboration: